Troy Donahue

 Troy Donahue (born Merle Johnson, Jr., January 27, 1936 – September 2, 2001) was an American film and television actor, best known for his role as Johnny Hunter in the film A Summer Place.
-He was a popular sex symbol in the 1950s and 1960s.
+He was a popular sex symbol in the late 1950s and early 1960s.

 Biography

 Early years

 Merle Johnson Jr., later known as Troy Donahue, was born on January 27, 1936, in New York General Hospital.
 His father was Frederick Merle Johnson, the Production Chief of promotional motion pictures of General Motors.
 His mother, Edith "Dede" Johnson (née Frederickson), was a Swedish retired stage actress.
 Donahue stated in a 1959 interview:

 Acting is all I ever wanted.
 Ever since I can remember, I've studied and read plays.
 My mother would help me, but my parents didn't want me to become an actor.
 They preferred something more stable—doctor, lawyer, Indian chief, anything."I can remember always being exposed to Broadway and theater people", he added in 1984.
 "I can remember sitting with Gertrude Lawrence while she read her reviews in The King and I."

 When he was six years old, he contracted pneumonia and was confined to bed for six weeks.
-Donahue's parents decided it would be better to move out the city for his recovery.
+Donahue's parents decided it would be better to move out of the city for his recovery.
 They purchased a five-acre estate in Middle Road, in Bayport, Suffolk County on Long Island.
 The family acquired a variety of farm animals.
 His sister, Eve, was born a year after the move.

 Frederick was diagnosed with amyotrophic lateral sclerosis when Donahue was young.
 As his father's health declined over two years, Donahue began to exhibit behavior issues, including drinking alcohol in excess.
 On December 5, 1950, Frederick died in St. Alban's Hospital in New York City when Donahue was 14 years old.
 Following his death, Donahue's relationship with his mother became strained.